-Yogyakarta's popularity seems to never fade, exuding its charm in the fields of tourism, education or culture.
-The city of Yogyakarta is indeed quite a big name and can even be equated with the popularity of the island of Bali.
+Yogyakarta's popularity never seems to fade, radiating its charm both in the fields of tourism, education and culture.
+The city of Yogyakarta really has quite a big name and can even be ranked in terms of popularity Bali Island.

 Many make Yogyakarta a tourist destination either with family or traveling with friends and family.
 Below will be discussed thoroughly how general information such as history, geographical location, local government structure and especially the current Jogjakarta tourism side will be discussed.